marcgreen/semantic-joplin/similar-notes/README.md

 - start initial embedding computation only on user trigger, not automatically
 - remove linked notes from results (since they are obv already known/accounted for by user)
 - setting to exclude specified notebooks from being included (borrow more code from Note Graph UI plugin)
-- optimize similarity calculations for more responsive UI
+- optimize similarity calculations, and when they happen, for more responsive UI
 - save USE model locally, so it needn't be downloaded every time the plugin loads
+- fix potential edge case of note embedding unsyncing from note content
+- note list will still show notes that were deleted until next launch
 - UI webview/panel introduces weird whitespace offset in note editor/renderer
   - have seen this in some other plugins with webview panels too
 - change UI to look identical to default joplin note list